daniel-ivanco/notification_api/README.md

   - Client API

 #### Admin API
 Are used by the company's admin employees.
-Prior to using the API, authentication is required to obtain JWT auth token which is required to be passed as a bearer token in the Authorization request header when using the API.
+Prior to using the API, authentication is required to obtain JWT auth token which is required to be passed as a bearer token in the Authorization request header.
 For purpose of this exercise there is created 1 Admin user with these credentials:
  - email: `admin@user.test`
  - password: `passwd123`